abbysarcade/Blog/_posts/2024-11-12-building-your-engineering-voltron:-how-mentors,-coaches,-and-managers-shape-your-career.md

 ### Building Your Own Voltron
 Feeling inspired to build your career Voltron?
 Here are some tips to get started:
-* Be curious: Reach out to people whose skills or careers you admire.
+* **Be curious**: Reach out to people whose skills or careers you admire.
 A simple “Can I ask for your advice?” can open doors to meaningful relationships.
-* Be open: Look for people who will challenge you, not just those who’ll praise you.
+* **Be open**: Look for people who will challenge you, not just those who’ll praise you.
 Remember, growth happens outside your comfort zone.
-* Be generous: Relationships are a two-way street.
+* **Be generous**: Relationships are a two-way street.
 Share your insights and support in return, whether this be with your mentors or passing your learnings forward.

 ### Wrapping Up
 Your career Voltron—whether it’s mentors, career coaches, managers, or colleagues—can transform your professional journey.
 They’ll guide you through challenges, celebrate your wins, and keep you striving for growth.